f0nzie/rOpenserver/README.md

 ## Uses of `rOpenserver`

-The previous example just shows a spark of the functionality of `rOpenserver`: of starting Prosper, opening a well model, read values from it, and close Prosper.
+The previous example just shows a spark of the functionality of `rOpenserver`: starting Prosper, opening a well model, read values from it, and close Prosper.
 This is what we call an **instance**.

 There are plenty more examples that make use of `rOpenserver`.
 During my years as Production Engineer working on well models and optimization we practically had endless use for this interface.
 Okay, you could call it a **data science** oriented solution, but not all is really data science.
 The use cases go beyond that.
 Let me cite a few, just for